waocats/crabgo/src/doc/contrib/src/process/unstable.md

 When opening a tracking issue, be sure to also add an `S-` status label to indicate what needs to happen for it to move forward:

-* [S-needs-mentor] --- The feature isn't yet implemented, and needs a Cargo team member to commit to helping guide and review the implementation.
+* [S-needs-mentor] --- The feature isn't yet implemented, and needs a Crabgo team member to commit to helping guide and review the implementation.
-* [S-accepted] --- The feature isn't yet implemented, and has a Cargo team member willing to help review the implementation.
+* [S-accepted] --- The feature isn't yet implemented, and has a Crabgo team member willing to help review the implementation.
 * [S-waiting-on-feedback] --- After the feature has been implemented, this label indicates that it is waiting on community feedback for bugs or design